Third-Party API Integration for Websites and Internal Corporate Systems

 Challenges and Risks Associated with Third-Party API Integration

-Firstly, it’s important to acknowledge that not all IT systems possess APIs, and those that do may lack comprehensive documentation, which is a prevalent problem.
+Firstly, now that you know what is 3rd-party api integration, it’s important to acknowledge that not all IT systems possess APIs, and those that do may lack comprehensive documentation, which is a prevalent problem.
 Beyond this, several other challenges may arise:

 1. Understanding the Capabilities and Limitations of the API.
 To define the correct requirements for integration, you must thoroughly understand the capabilities and limitations of the API.
 Often, the best team for this job isn’t your current project contractor, but an external team with significant experience in integrations and familiarity with the API in question.